miminum/Coding-Challenge-Alex/documentation.md

 ### Final remarks

-Challenge wasn't able to be completed in JAVA in the timeframe as it was the first time using Java.
+Challenge wasn't able to be completed in Java in the timeframe as it was the first time using Java.

+Had issues with git on the unzipped file so commits are not showing properly.
+Solved the issue by copying files to a new folder and starting a new git repo.